 Mr. Klausner has also participated in several nationwide class action lawsuits involving banking fraud, including Bias v.
 Wells Fargo & Company et al., which resulted in a $50 million settlement, as well as Weiner v.
-Ocwen Financial Corporation, et al., in which Mr. Klausner serves as class counsel in a nationwide fraud case against the country’s one-time largest mortgage servicer.
+Ocwen Financial Corporation, et al., in which Mr. Klausner served as class counsel in a nationwide fraud case against the country’s one-time largest mortgage servicer.

 Following law school, Mr. Klausner worked as an associate at Waters, Kraus & Paul, LLP, where he represented numerous victims of toxic exposures and faulty surgical devices.
 While there, he obtained several multi-million-dollar verdicts at trial on behalf of clients who had been exposed to asbestos while serving in the United States Navy.
 In addition, he obtained several multi-million-dollar settlements in cases involving birth defects that resulted from exposure to industrial solvents, while also litigating on behalf of cancer survivors whose illnesses could be linked to PCBs manufactured by the Monsanto Company.